becgabri/fuzzycrypto/README.md

 ## Notes on Repo

 The interface for FMD is defined in _scheme.go_.
-The package *toygarble* contains code to garble a circuit in Bristol format.
-The directory *c2c-converter* contains files related to the CBMCGCC compiler which can take in C programs and output Boolean circuits.
+The package _toygarble_ contains code to garble a circuit provided in Bristol format.
+The directory _c2c-converter_ contains files related to the CBMCGCC compiler which can take in C programs and output Boolean circuits.
 They also provide the ability to output files in Bristol (which we make use of).